flashcordon/Poesie/Poésie.md

+- ‘To accept one’s past – one’s history – is not the same thing as drowning in it; it is learning how to use it.
+- An invented past can never be used; it cracks and crumbles under the pressures of life, like clay in a season of drought.’
+- James Baldwin

+---

 - "En quelque recoin écarté de l'Univers répandu,
 - Dans le flamboiement d'innombrables systèmes solaires,
 - Il y eut une fois un astre sur lequel des animaux intelligents